 This Christmas season, The Pollard Theatre is offering a new take on a well-known holiday story.
 It’s A Wonderful Life: A Live Radio Play is based on the timeless 1946 movie, which starred James Stewart and Donna Reed.
 Joshua McGowen stars as the down and out George Bailey, with Kara Chapman starring alongside him as Mary.

-Artistic Director W. Jerome Stevenson says that he and the company asked themselves, “What new way can we tell the story?” and decided the goal was to… Continue reading
+Artistic Director W. Jerome Stevenson says that he and the company asked themselves, “What new way can we tell the story?” and decided the goal was to fall… Continue reading

 The holiday season is soon to be upon us!
 This time of year, we hold onto traditions and make new memories.
 The timeless Charles Dickens story A Christmas Carol is a subtly profound tale that’s been done by everyone from Patrick Stewart to The Muppets.
 Taking a seat at the table of memorable versions is Lyric Theatre of OKC in its eighth production of the show.

 Also returning for the eighth production is Lyric Favorite Susan Riley.
-OK Art Scene and Hurd caught up with her to tell us about… Continue reading
+OK Art Scene and Hurd caught up with her to tell us about the… Continue reading

 The Invisible Theater Company is performing “Ghost Stories and Wholesome Halloween Fun” this Friday evening (October 26, 2018) at the Guthrie Scottish Rite Temple, 900 East Oklahoma Avenue, Guthrie, Oklahoma.
 There is a raven in the temple….